clover/pskfactories/README.md

 ## Include Dependencies

 Include the Bouncy Castle bctls library and transitive dependencies in your project.
-If you are using Gradle with and Android project for example you would add the following to your dependencies:
+If you are using Gradle with an Android project for example you would add the following to your dependencies:

     implementation "org.bouncycastle:bctls-jdk18on:1.78"